rocmarchive/realcaffe2/rocm_docs/caffe2-docker.md

-# Rocaffe2: Docker Installation
+# rocm-caffe2: Docker Installation

 ## Install docker
-A good refernce to docker installation on Ubuntu 16.04 can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04).
+A good reference to docker installation on Ubuntu 16.04 can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04).

 or try these cmd to get docker community edition.